 On March 26, 2015, more than five hundred years after his death, Richard III again was laid to rest at Leicester Cathedral.
-This time, the Archbishop of Canterbury presided, and days before thousands of English had lined the streets with white roses, the symbol of the House of York.
+This time, the Archbishop of Canterbury presided, and days before thousands of people had lined the streets with white roses, the symbol of the House of York.
 Most are familiar with the popular image of this last Plantagenet king, the misshapen Machiavellian who ordered his nephews murdered after supposedly scheming his way on to the English throne.
 Most also know about his death at Bosworth Field, the battle at which the victorious Henry Tudor claimed the crown, becoming Henry VII, ending the War of the Roses, and establishing the Tudor dynasty.
 Now scholars are questioning Richard’s commonly accepted villainous image, wondering how much is fact and how much is a version written and promoted by the winning Tudor king?

 William Shakespeare’s malignant image has done nothing for Richard’s reputation, of course.
 Indeed, the majority of people, including me, have come to know him through the Bard’s play.
 Peter Cook has great fun spoofing Sir Laurence Olivier’s black-wigged iteration in the first series of Black Adder.
 Cook’s Richard was a loving uncle, eventually murdered by Black Adder himself.
 Audiences laugh, however, noting the twists on both history and Shakespeare’s monumental tragedy.
 But while knowledgeable about history, Shakespeare never intended to present accounts accurately in his History plays.
 Academicians have catalogued the moments when Shakespeare sways from canonical lore, but perhaps he merely was referencing what was commonly accepted during his time?
 In any event, Shakespeare wasn’t interested in presenting history per se.
 He explores, among other things, themes involving politics and leadership.
 Throughout these several plays Shakespeare teaches viewers and readers what makes a good king, Henry V being his paragon, and Richard III, well . . . not so much.
 His reputation may have suffered, but so be it.